 Deviation is statistically insignificant.
 When the contractor's Cost Study index exceeds the DOE standard by less than 1%, the CO may consider the difference to be "statistically insignificant" and approve the contractor's request for a CAP waiver.
-It is important to remember that a Cost Study index of 105% does not represent average cost of benefits.
+For example, using a threshold of 5%, a Cost Study index of 105% does not represent average cost of benefits.
 The average is 100%.
 A Cost Study index of 105% means that the contractor's cost of benefits is 5% greater than the average value of the total benefits of the comparator group.

 Costs are deemed allowable under FAR for a Collective Bargaining Agreement (CBA).
 Pursuant to FAR 31.205-6, Compensation for Personal Services, compensation costs (which include benefit costs) are reasonable when they are established under labor management agreements negotiated according to the terms of the National Labor Relations Act (NLRA) unless the costs are unwarranted by the character and circumstances of the work or discriminatory against the Government.
-If the contractor can demonstrate that benefit costs under a CBA were established according to NLRA and that the non-CBA portion of its benefit costs would otherwise meet the 105% threshold, the CO may waive the CAP requirement.
+If the contractor can demonstrate that benefit costs under a CBA were established according to the NLRA and that the non-CBA portion of its benefit costs would otherwise meet the threshold established by the HCA, the CO may waive the CAP requirement.
 The contractor may demonstrate this by providing a Cost Study report which excludes the CBA-related benefit costs and payroll.

-Total benefit costs as a single percent of payroll are within 105%.
-When the total of the OEBs and the health-related benefits as a percent of payroll do not exceed the DOE Standard of 105%.
-For example, if the benefit index for OEBs is 108% and the benefit index for health-related benefits is 96%, the benefit index as a single percent of payroll is 104%, based on 108% plus 96% minus 100%, and is within the 105% threshold as a single percent of payroll.
-If the benefit index for OEBs is 108% and the benefit index for health-related benefits is 104%, the benefit index as a single percent of payroll.
-If the benefit index as a single percent of payroll is 112%, based on 108% plus 104% minus 100%, and exceeds the 105% threshold as a single percent of payroll.
+Total benefit costs as a single percent of payroll are within the threshold established by the HCA.
+When the total of the OEBs and the health-related benefits as a percent of payroll do not exceed the threshold established by the HCA, the CO may not require a CAP.
+For example, if the threshold is 5% and the benefit index for OEBs is 108% and the benefit index for health-related benefits is 96%, the benefit index as a single percent of payroll is 104%, based on 108% plus 96% minus 100%, and is within the 105% threshold as a single percent of payroll.
+However, if the benefit index for OEBs is 108% and the benefit index for health-related benefits is 104%, the benefit index as a single percent of payroll is 112%, based on 108% plus 104% minus 100%, and exceeds the 105% threshold as a single percent of payroll, the CO may require a CAP.

 The elements of a contractor's CAP should include a description of benefit changes, a projection of initial and ongoing cost savings, and documentation of cost savings projections that have been verified by the contractor's benefit provider or an actuary, and implementation dates.
-The corrective action must be implemented within 2 years.
+The corrective action must be implemented within 2 years or as agreed to between the contractor and the CO.